KevinGimbel/kevingimbel.github.io-old/projects/index.md

 #### AVH.js
 AdjustViewportHeight.js is a small script that makes the `vh` unit available in browsers that don't support it.
 It's not ready for production and will most likely not be developed any further.
+However, this was my first dive into basic feature detection using JavaScript.
 [Here's a live demo](http://dev.kevingimbel.me/adjust-viewport-height/)

 #### TARDIS.js
-TARDIS.js (Time and Relative Dates in Scripts; A direct Doctor Who reference) is a script to work with dates that I made out of the curiousity if how Date manipulation with JavaScript works.
+TARDIS.js (Time and Relative Dates in Scripts; A direct Doctor Who reference) is a script to work with dates that I made out of the curiousity how Date manipulation with JavaScript works.
 There's a [demo on my dev site](http://dev.kevingimbel.me/TARDIS/).

 #### Bulllog